CARBON DIOXIDE REMOVAL

 Research summary

 ONZ is working to improve understanding of the geology, economics, finance, governance and policy requirements of Carbon Dioxide Removal.
-There is a need to demonstrate whether proposed CDR techniques are effective and socially acceptable at the scales required to achieve global net zero.
+There is a need to demonstrate whether proposed CDR techniques are effective, sustainable and socially acceptable at the scales required to achieve global net zero.

-We are working closely with CO2RE, Negem and OceanNETs to evaluate CDR options and develop governance and policy solutions required to incentivise the appropriate and equitable deployment of CDR.
+We work closely with other projects and initiatives such as CO2RE, Negem, OceanNETs and Stripe Climate (via the Stripe Climate Fellowship programme) to evaluate CDR options and develop governance and policy solutions required to incentivise the appropriate and equitable deployment of CDR.

 Recent publications